SmithWillSuffice/ohanga-pai/content/questions/23_shadow_banking.md

 those socialistic politicians enjoy their lunch hours, make them 3 hour long lunches in an 6 hour work day.

-For example, a nation might wish to retain a "death penalty" for certain heinous crimes, but choose to never enforce it, as a symbolic gesture.
-Such symbolic policy might be practical if, for instance, such crime rates were non-existent.

-A lot of banking regulations could be automatically enforced by licenced open source software.

 ### "As small or as big a government as we desire""